codingcronus/codingcronus.github.io/integration-tests-with-docker.md

 # Integration Testing using Docker Containers

-Integration and E2E tests can often be brittle when testing against external services and infrastructure such as e.g. a database.
+Integration- and E2E-tests can often be brittle when testing against external services and infrastructure such as e.g. a database.
 As a consultant giving advice to a multitude of different companies and organisations, I've seen the following scenario several times.

 ### Common Integration Test scenario

+In this common integration test scenario, multiple developers (or Continous Integration pipelines) are executing commands and queries against a shared database.
+This is fine up until the point were a command alters data (aka State) that another test relies on.
+The database is no longer synchronized with requirements and assertions of the given integration test.

 ![Before](https://codingcronus.github.io/posts/integration-tests-with-containers/before.png)

+In order to synchronzize the database, the data has to be truncated and re-inserted.
+This of course can be automated in the Test Fixture Tear Down, CI-process and whatnot.
+How ever since the database is shared, the script might be executed while others are querying the resource and hence the tests are very brittle.

 ### A better solution using Containers
+A  better solution is to have a dedicated database per developer.
+This requires quite some setup and is prone for subtle differences in each environment.
+Re-synchronizing the data in the Test Fixture Tear Down method would be trivial, but might also prove to be very time consuming depending on the amount of data.

-A  better solution is to use Containers.
-We should go for a scenario like the one below.
+An even better solution would be to use Containers.
+We could go for a scenario like the one below.

 ![After](https://codingcronus.github.io/posts/integration-tests-with-containers/after.png)

+Each container would use the same Docker Image with a dedicated database (MySQL, SQL Server, Oracle DB etc.) and the required integration test data baked into the image.
+This would allow us to respawn the database with its initial state in a matter of a few seconds.

 # Header 1